erizov/Professor/semester_6/lecture_37_cost_optimization/serverless_ml/README.md

 ### Application

 5. Can you implement Serverless CI from memory without looking at the code?
-6. What real-world problem could you solve using Serverless CI?
+6. What real-world problem could you tackle using Serverless CI?

 ### Debugging

 7. What are the most common mistakes when implementing Serverless CI?
 8. How would you test your Serverless CI deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## ATechniqueVisualization